artakhak/JsonQL/docs/index.rst

 Using JsonQL Expressions to Mutate JSON Files
 =============================================

 - JsonQL expressions are used in one or many JSON files.
-JsonQL loads the JSON files into an instance of `JsonQL.Compilation.ICompilationResult <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompilationResult.cs#L8>`_.
+JsonQL evaluates JsonQL expressions and loads the parsed JSON files with expressions replaced with calculated JSON objects into an instance of `JsonQL.Compilation.ICompilationResult <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompilationResult.cs>`_.
-- The property **CompiledJsonFiles** contains collection of `JsonQL.Compilation.ICompiledJsonData <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompiledJsonData.cs#L11>`_: one per loaded file.
+- The property **CompiledJsonFiles** contains collection of `JsonQL.Compilation.ICompiledJsonData <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompiledJsonData.cs>`_: one per loaded file.
-- `JsonQL.Compilation.ICompiledJsonData <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompiledJsonData.cs#L11>`_ represents mutated JSON files (i.e., mutated by using JsonQL expressions).
+- `JsonQL.Compilation.ICompiledJsonData <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompiledJsonData.cs>`_ represents mutated JSON files (i.e., mutated by using JsonQL expressions).
-- The property **CompilationErrors** contains collection of `JsonQL.Compilation.ICompilationErrorItem <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompilationErrorItem.cs#L13>`_ with error details if any.
+- The property **CompilationErrors** contains collection of `JsonQL.Compilation.ICompilationErrorItem <https://github.com/artakhak/JsonQL/blob/f4341606f1a14f355c13eb35c717bba55e8c76e3/JsonQL/Compilation/ICompilationErrorItem.cs>`_ with error details if any.
 - If many JSON files are specified the following rules and techniques are used:
   - Parent/child relationships between JSON files are maintained, and parent JSON files are evaluated before child JSON files are evaluated.
   - Lookup of JSON values specified in JsonQL expressions starts in JSON containing the expression first, and then in parent JSON files.